Tensor contraction

-In multilinear algebra, a tensor contraction is an operation on a tensor that arises from the natural pairing of a finite-dimensional vector space and its dual.
+In multilinear algebra, a tensor contraction is an operation on a tensor that arises from the canonical pairing of a vector space and its dual.
 In components, it is expressed as a sum of products of scalar components of the tensor(s) caused by applying the summation convention to a pair of dummy indices that are bound to each other in an expression.
 The contraction of a single mixed tensor occurs when a pair of literal indices (one a subscript, the other a superscript) of the tensor are set equal to each other and summed over.
 In Einstein notation this summation is built into the notation.
 The result is another tensor with order reduced by 2.

 Tensor contraction can be seen as a generalization of the trace.

 Abstract formulation

 Let V be a vector space over a field k.
-The core of the contraction operation, and the simplest case, is the natural pairing of V with its dual vector space V∗.
-The pairing is the linear transformation from the tensor product of these two spaces to the field k:
+The core of the contraction operation, and the simplest case, is the canonical pairing of V with its dual vector space V∗.
+The pairing is the linear map from the tensor product of these two spaces to the field k: